Handbook

 Arrivals & Departures

-Students may be dropped off for the Early Bird Class as early as 7:30 am where they will remain until the classroom teacher is ready for her class at 8:25 am.
+Students may be dropped off in the Early Bird Room as early as 7:30 am where they will remain until the classroom teacher is ready for her class at 8:25 am.
 Those arriving after 8:25 will take their child directly to the classroom.
-Preschool classes begin promptly at 8:30 am.
 Please do your best to have your child here on time.
 Tardiness affects the entire class.

-Parents will park in the parking lot east of the school building entering through the glass doors on the south side of the building.
-Staff members will be there to assist you and your child as you sign them in for the day.
+Parents will park in the upper or lower parking lot east of the school building entering through the glass doors on the south side of the building.
+A 4-digit pin code will be assigned to each family at the beginning of the school year.

 Release of Students